I am brave

 Sharing your story is the best way for you to influence, teach, and inspire others.
 Stories will help you bring people together to connect ideas, values, and purpose.
 They convey culture, history, and values.

-As a leader, service provider, helping professional or anyone who wants to set your own terms on your identity, it may be important that you write your own narrative.
-You define the terms about who you are, why you are here, what you believe, what you stand for, where you belong and where you choose to go in life.
+As a business professional, or anyone who intends to set their own terms and define. a brand, it may be important that you define your narrative first.
+You shape the stories about who you are, why you are here, what you believe, what you stand for, where you belong and where you choose to go in life.
+It's your brand to define.
+Your personal brand is the foundation of your professional image, so define with intention.

 Women empowermenet is sharing your story